rdebath/x509scripts/README.md

 need you to provide a website just for that item.

 Many of these options can be used when creating a CSR (or "Certificate signing request") just choose the options as normal and add `-csr` to the end.
-Note when making a CSR I would strongly suggest you always put the key in a separate file; you don't want to be sending it to the CA by accident after all.
+Note when making a CSR the script will not send them to the same output you will need to use the `-keyout=KeyFilename` option.
+This is so that it's much less likely to for the key to be accidentally sent over an insecure link.

 If you want to use a long term CA certificate then `-v3ca` option will give it the extensions expected for a certificate and the